robertoost/raytracing-renderer/README.md

-This template is intended for students of the Advanced Graphics course of Utrecht University.

 This renderer was created for assignment 1 of the Advanced Graphics course of Utrecht University.

 **Please refer to "_ getting started.pdf" for instructions.**